GoDaddy: Set up G Suite MX records

 - In the GoDaddy site, scroll down to the MX (mail exchanger) section.

-- Click the Delete icon next to the first MX record.
+- Click Delete next to the record.

 - In the G Suite Setup Wizard, check the I have deleted existing MX records box.